The planning system is used to make decisions about the future development, and the use of land in our towns, cities and countryside.

 NPF3 and SPP public consultations

-The NPF3 Main Issues Report and draft Scottish Planning Policy have been published, April 30, 2013.
+The NPF3 Main Issues Report and draft Scottish Planning Policy were published on April 30, 2013.